userexperior-technologies/integration-guide/docs/ios.md

 ### 6. Track Response Time of Methods/ API Calls

 UserExperior SDK allows you to track the load/ response time of the components in your app using a method called `startTimer` and `stopTimer`.
 You can call `startTimer` method at any event on the app from which you want to track the load/ response time and call a `stopTimer` method at the event completion.
 This method will calculate the complete response time.
+You can also pass timer properties while tracking response time.

+Eg: Suppose, you have a `TableView` on your screen which gets loaded with data you receive from the server.
+You can call `startTimer` method when the view resumes to the user and call `stopTimer` method when data gets successfully shown in `TableView`.
+Now, you can know how much time it takes to load data after the screen is visible to the user.
+Similarly, you can use `startTimer` at any method call and `endTimer` on method response.

+#### a.
+Start and End Timer

 -   For Objective-C